ellisonleao/sharer.js/README.md

 Sharer.js
 =========

 Sharer.js is a very tiny js lib (~1.6kb) to create custom social share components on DOM elements for your website.
-Sharer.js has no dependencies.
-Currently supporting Facebook, Twitter, Google Plus, Linkedin, WhatsApp and Email Message.
+No dependencies.
+Check out below which platforms we currently support.

 # Usage: